Western wildfires force evacuations in Arizona, California

 Two other smaller wildfires northeast of the blaze merged, forcing evacuations in a more remote area Monday.

 Wildfires broke out early this spring in multiple states in the Western U.S., where climate change and an enduring drought are fanning the frequency and intensity of forest and grassland fires.
 A springtime fire outside Flagstaff destroyed more than two dozen homes.
-Most of the residents who evacuated then are out of their homes again in the latest wildfire.
+Most of the residents who evacuated then are out of their homes again because of this latest wildfire.

 Nationally, more than 6,200 wildland firefighters are battling nearly three dozen uncontained fires that had charred over 1 million acres (4,408 square kilometers), according to the National Interagency Fire Center.

-Even in Alaska, forecasters have warned that many southwestern fires have grown exceptionally over the last week, which is unusual.
+Even in Alaska, forecasters have warned that many fire in the state’s south have grown exceptionally over the last week, which is unusual.
 Southwest Alaska normally experiences shorter periods of high fire danger because intermittent rain can provide relief, but since mid-May the region has been hot and windy, drying out vegetation.

 Favorable weather Monday helped slow the progression of a tundra wildfire just over 3 miles (4.8 kilometers) away from an Alaska Native village.
 Moderate temperatures and a shift in the wind that had been driving the fire toward St. Mary’s will allow firefighters to directly attack the flames and increase protections for the Yup’ik community.